jbcodeforce/ML-studies/docs/techno/bedrock_watson.md

 By providing managed services, pre-trained models, and easy deployment options, these platforms will enable developers to integrate AI capabilities more seamlessly, driving innovation and digital transformation.

 Explore the different use cases and industry applications for Bedrock and Watsonx.ai, such as:

-Customer service chatbots
+* Customer service chatbots
-Predictive maintenance
+* Predictive maintenance
-Supply chain optimization
+* Supply chain optimization
-Healthcare and life sciences
+* Healthcare and life sciences
-Financial services and banking
+* Financial services and banking

-challenges with the cloud-native designs of Bedrock and WatsonX.AI will lead to more scalable, flexible, and resilient AI systems.
-But pay attention to quota and service limit
+The challenges with the cloud-native designs of Bedrock and WatsonX.AI will lead to more scalable, flexible, and resilient AI systems.
+But pay attention to quota and service limits.

 ## Amazon Bedrock: An Overview